mlatcl/mlatcl.github.io/_people/jessica-montgomery.md

 ---
-layout: people-single
+layout: person
+given: Jess
-title: Jess Montgomery
+family: Montgomery
+website:
+orcid:
+scholar:
+twitter:
+github:
+crsid: jkm40
+start: 2020-09-14
 description: Executive Director, Accelerate Science
-featured_image: /assets/uploads/jess-montgomery.jpeg
-linkedin: "#"
-twitter: "#"
-facebook: "#"
-email: "#"
+image: jessica-montgomery.jpg
 biography: Jess is Executive Director of the Accelerate Programme for Scientific Discovery, and Director of the Data Trusts Initiative.
 She has a range of collaborations in areas where AI is being used to tackle real-world